Get a sweet deal on a new air rifle here and learn why every preparedness-minded person should own an air gun!

 My-Oh-My Have Times Changed

-But top brands like Air Venturi Bronco and the Benjamin Trail NP XL 1500 brought .177 caliber Plinkers firmly into adult territory.
+But top brands like Air Venturi Bronco and Benjamin air rifles like the Benjamin air rifle Trail NP XL 1500 brought .177 caliber Plinkers firmly into adult territory.
 While the Diana RWS 48 air rifle is arguably one of the better budget-minded air-driven 22’s out there, also.

 Quick aside: I know more than one owner of the .25-cal Benjamin Marauder who has taken down a bobcat.
 True story… Mostly true… ok… there may have been a lot of whiskeys involved in those stories.